-DHS suggests tracking the miles driven in one week by each vehicle your organization owns/leases.
-Then, in one month, track the miles again.
-Use the information you gathered to estimate the total miles driven by each vehicle per year.
-To estimate, use the following equation:
+We suggest tracking the miles driven in a week by each owned/leased vehicle this year, and then again in a month.
+Use the information gathered to estimate the total miles driven by each vehicle per year.
+To estimate, you can use the following method:

-Only use this method if you have not had dramatic changes in the miles or routes driven for the vehicles you are estimating.
+Only use this method if you have not had dramatic changes in the miles or routes driven of the vehicles you are estimating.

-Beginning in 2021, DHS expects all provider organizations to start tracking the annual miles driven by each of their vehicles to prepare for future reporting.
+Beginning in 2020 all provider organizations are expected to start cataloguing the annual miles driven by each of their vehicles each year in preparation for future reporting.

-The cost reporting system only includes day and administrative facility costs.
-Only use the facility costs section of the cost report for facilities that are for the delivery of day services or administrative purposes.
-All other services do not have a built-in component for a facility and, therefore, should not be included.
+The cost reporting program only includes day facility costs.
+This section should only be used for facilities that are for the delivery of day services, such as DT&H or adult day.
+Any other service does not have a built-in component for a facility and therefore should not be included.

-Due to federal waiver regulations, you may only report day facility and administrative facility costs.
-This is because waivers only cover the costs of services delivered through residential settings, and they do not pay for room and board.
-For more information on what costs should and should not be included, see DWRS Cost Reporting Manual – What to include.
+Due to federal waiver regulations, we strongly suggest only reporting day facility and administrative facility costs, as waivers only cover the costs of services delivered through residential settings, and do not pay for room and board.
+For more information on what costs should or should not be included, see the Day progrram facility costs section of the manual.

-All sections that require you to allocate wages of direct care staff include additional, more specific cost categories that break down DWRS costs.
+All sections that require allocating wages of direct care staff include additional, more specific cost categories that break down DWRS costs further.
 These categories are based on the different wage assumptions in the DWRS rate frameworks.

 Example: The DWRS residential services category includes options for awake direct care worker, asleep direct care worker, supervisor, nursing, etc., because these are all different direct care roles within the framework.
 This allocation allows the provider to connect reported costs to the appropriate framework assumption and allows DHS to understand the costs to provide DWRS services.

-Due to the specific nature of these categories, you might need to take additional considerations to allocate wage and benefit costs.
+Because of the specific nature of these categories, the cost report preparer might need to take additional considerations to allocate wage and benefit costs.
 DHS suggests basing the allocation of direct care wages and benefits by the portion of the work performed in the different roles, as defined in the direct care worker cost categories.
-For more information, see DWRS Cost Reporting Manual – Cost categories and allocation methodology.
+Please see the Cost categories and Allocation methodologies sections of the manual for more information.

-Think about program plan support as non-direct time for direct care staff.
+Program plan support can be thought about as non-direct time for direct care staff.
 The cost report includes an additional cost category for program support in each of the direct care cost categories.
-This accounts for time direct care staff did not spend working directly with people but that is still related to providing services.
+This accounts for direct care staff time that might not be spent working directly with people but is still related to providing services.
 This could include: